Raphael40/CV/README.md

 ## 💻 Coding Experience

 **Software Engineering Bootcamp at [Makers Academy](https://makers.tech/)**
-- During my four months at this company, I've successfully crafted a variety of web applications using different technology stacks, notably MERN (MongoDB, Express, React, Node.js) and RSP (Ruby, Sinatra, PostgreSQL).
+- Since I started Makers I have crafted applications such as an Airbnb clone and a concert finder using different technology stacks, notably MERN (MongoDB, Express, React, Node.js) and RSP (Ruby, Sinatra, PostgreSQL).
-- Working here helped not only refine my coding abilities and deepen my comprehension of programming architecture but also enhance my teamwork and leadership skills through pair-programming and collaborative projects.
+- Working here built my teamwork and leadership skills in pair-programming and group projects by practicing navigator and driver roles with an agile methodology that helps by breaking the work down into basic steps.
+Understanding Github’s collaboration function has been invaluable.
-- One of the most significant learning experiences involved mastering Test-Driven Development practices.
-By utilizing test suites such as Rspec, Jest, and Cypress, I developed fully-tested applications encompassing unit, component, and end-to-end tests.
+- Learning how to test code with frameworks like Rspec, Jest, Cypress, and Playwrite has been one of my biggest achievements.
+I understand the principles of test-driven development and am the author of multiple applications that incorporate unit, component, and end-to-end tests.
-- Overcoming the challenge of mocking APIs was a significant milestone, greatly bolstering my confidence in this aspect.
-For a more detailed insight into my major projects, please refer to my GitHub profile linked above.
+- On top of boosting my technical ability, I have also made a network with other aspiring students to work on new projects.
+My next idea is to collaboratively develop a fully tested React Native ‘Tesco meal-deal streak app’ that displays how often one has meal deals and lets you earn achievements for eating them on consecutive days.

 **Codebar Workshops**
-- I have attended over 20 [Codebar](https://codebar.io/) workshops since I began my journey a year ago.
-The first time I ever used Javascript and .git/GitHub were in Codebar sessions.
+- I have attended over 20 Codebar workshops since I began my journey a year ago.
+It has been so influential that the first time I ever used Javascript and GitHub was during Codebar sessions.
-- Through Codebar I cooperated with many other aspiring developers to encourage and motivate each other.
-Moreover, I recieved quality tuition and advice from senior develpers that kindly shared their time with me
+- Through Codebar I shared ideas with other aspiring developers and received quality tuition and advice from senior engineers from companies like Google and the Financial Times.
-- I recently attended my first session as a coach rather than a student.
-It felt great to give back to the community.
+- I recently attended my first session as a coach!!
+It felt great to give back to the community and developing the ability to teach complex programming concepts at such an early stage of my career is a huge achievement.

 ## 🖊️ Professional Experience

 **Web Support Specialist at CIBSE** (April 2022 – April 2023)
 - I was initially onboarded for three months to help the company transfer its website to a new content management system.
 We successfully moved from Kentico to Umbraco within the deadline.
--	I continued to work with CIBSE for a year and maintained the website through updates and bug fixes.
+- Continued to work with CIBSE for a year and learned how to maintain their website using updates and bug fixes.
--	I was taught how to use salesforce and assisted multiple departments by managing committees, writing reports, proof-reading emails, registering training sessions, and uploading membership data.
+- I was taught to use Salesforce and assisted multiple departments by managing committees, writing reports, proofreading emails, registering training sessions, and uploading membership data.
--	Thanks to my work with CIBSE I learned a lot about how websites work and was very happy to learn about the intricacies of UI & UX design in webpages.
+- Thanks to my work with CIBSE I learned about UI & UX design, cloud storage, and content management systems.
+I also gained a year of experience in a professional office environment.

 **Tradewind & Sanza** (September 2021 – April 2022)
 _Teaching Assistant_
-- Tutored students in one-on-one sessions to improve academic performance.
+- Worked with special educational needs students to improve their academic ability by conducting one-on-one tutorials in maths and philosophy.
-- Supported staff in classroom management and educational activities.
+- Supported staff in the classroom by helping prepare materials, recording the students’ progress, and looking after students that were unwell or hurt.
+- Supervised after-school homework club and participated in extra-curricular sporting activities.

 **Firecracker Films**
 _Research intern_